 - ▶ A non-resident of BC who is a resident of Canada or a Canadian citizen may be accompanied by a resident of BC who holds a Permit to Accompany.
 Only one Permit to Accompany will be issued to a person in a licence year. - ▶ The BC resident applying for this permit must be a Canadian citizen or permanent resident of Canada who has held a BC hunting licence and a big game species licence for 3 of the 5 years preceding application (or 2 of the 5 years preceding application if the applicant has completed C.O.R.E).
 This person must obtain the required permit at least one month prior to hunting.
 Applications for permits are available at Service BC offices, the Permit & Authorization Service Bureau, or electronically from the MoE website: www.env.gov.bc.ca/pasb/applications.html.
-(See Wildlife Permits & Commercial Licences - ▶ The non-residents must show the Permit to Accompany or a copy indicating the name of the permittee when purchasing their big game species licences.
+(See - bc.ca/pasb/applications.html.
+(See Wildlife Permits & Commercial Licences article, page 63.) - ▶ The non-residents must show the Permit to Accompany or a copy indicating the name of the permittee when purchasing their big game species licences. - ▶ A non-resident who is not a resident of Canada and is not a Canadian citizen, may also be eligible under the Permit to Accompany providing they qualify under one of the required relationship categories (ie, if accompanied by a father, brother, son, uncle, nephew, grandson, grandfather, mother, sister,